Unilasalle-SmartCare/smartcare-machinelearning/modelo/README.md

 ### [Evaluation and results](Model.ipynb)

-With the validation dataset, our trained model was evaluated and revoke, precision and f1 score were calculated to give an overview of the model prediction quality
+With the validation dataset, our trained model was evaluated and revoke, precision and f1 score metrics were calculated to give an overview of the model prediction quality.